 The business lines in which we currently compete are characterized by rapidly-changing Internet media and marketing standards, changing technologies, frequent new product and service introductions, and changing user and client demands.
 The introduction of new technologies and services embodying new technologies and the emergence of new industry standards and practices could render our existing technologies and services obsolete and unmarketable or require unanticipated investments in technology.
 Our future success will depend in part on our ability to adapt to these rapidly-changing Internet media formats and other technologies.
 We will need to enhance our existing technologies and services and develop and introduce new technologies and services to address our clients' changing demands.
-If we fail to adapt successfully to such developments or timely introduce new technologies and services, we could lose clients, our expenses could increase and we could lose advertising inventory.
+If we fail to adapt successfully to such developments or timely introduce new technologies and services, we could lose advertising inventory.